shihaocao/scao-quartz-website/content/builds/tower-of-cards.md

 </div>

 I found a 3D breakdown of the dimensions of the Willis Tower and annotated it on an iPad with rough measurements.
 As the Willis Tower consists of a 3 x 3 grid, I decided to make the length of a single sheet of paper 2 “units” to minimize the amount of paper cutting.
 That means that one “unit” is 5.5”.
 Using simple ratios, given that the base was 3 units long, this makes the base 16.5” x 16.5”.
-And since the tower was about 16.5 units tall, this means the projected height of the tower would be 90.75”, or Yao Ming (7’ 6”) + 0.75” haha.
-This was an important calculation to verify to make sure I wouldn’t hit the ceiling.
+And since the tower was about 16.5 units tall, this means the projected height of the tower would be 90.75”, or Yao Ming (7' 6”) + 0.75” haha.
+This was an important calculation to verify to make sure I wouldn't hit the ceiling.
 The ceiling seemed to be 11ft ish, so we were all set.

 **Materials:**